Kennyv19059/DSA_Project_Assignment/README.md

 # SQL Case Study – KMS Sales Analysis

-This project is a complete SQL-based analysis of the "KMS Sales" dataset.
-It explores customer behavior, shipping performance, product sales, and profitability using real SQL queries on Microsoft SQL Server.
+This is a structured SQL case study project analyzing the KMS Sales dataset using Microsoft SQL Server.
+It demonstrates practical SQL skills in data cleaning, joining, grouping, filtering, and business insights extraction.

 ## Project Objectives

-- Analyze product performance by category and segment
+- Analyze total and segment-based sales performance
-- Identify most and least profitable customers
+- Identify the most valuable and least profitable customers
-- Evaluate shipping cost efficiency
+- Evaluate shipping methods and their cost-effectiveness
-- Investigate return behavior and customer impact
+- Study return patterns by segment and customer
+- Provide actionable insights for management

 ## Dataset Summary